opencadc/science-containers/docs/complete/publishing.md

 - `Session` are containers launched as native browser interactive applications (i.e. HTML5/Websocket).
 - `Software` are containers launched with any kind of executable, installed with custom software stack.
-- `Legacy desktop application` are containers launched and viewed specifically through a desktop `session`.
+- `Legacy desktop applications` are containers launched and viewed specifically through a desktop `session`.

 ## Building CANFAR Science Platform Containers